For the first time, sensors and a computer play umpire in a pro baseball game

 GOAL-LINE TECH ARRIVES AT WORLD CUP, PROMISES TO HALT ENDLESS ARGUMENTS

 Byrnes, for his part, gave the technology a voice.
-Mic’d up during the game; he’d grunt “STRIIIIKE” with an umpire’s gusto and flatly call “ball” with every outside pitch.
-And unlike a traditional umpire, Byrnes could occasionally let some personality in.
-“Just caught the outside corner, dude, and I’m talking just nicked it.”
-Vallejo Admiral’s third baseman Joshua Wong told Ars that he was encouraged by the Pitchf/x tests he saw before the game.
-“I feel like it speeds the game up more.
-It gets the hitters to swing at more pitches,” he said.
-“It’s good for the game.
-Just being more accurate and having better calls is going to help us more.”
+Mic’dMic’during the game, grunthe’dRIKE” w”th an “empire’s umpire’s flatly calls “ball” wit” eve”y outside pitch.
+And unlike a traditional referee, Byrnes could occasionally let some personality in.
+“Just caught”t the outer corner, dude, and I’m talking just nick it.”
+Vallejo “admiral’s Admiral’seman Joshua Wong told Ars that he was encouraged by the Pitchf/x tests he saw before the game.
+“I feel li”e it speeds the game up more.
+It gets the hitters to swing at more pitches,” he said.”It’s good.
+“It’sthe game.
+Just being more accurate and having better calls will help us more.”

 Old tech, a new experiment

-Pitchf/x isn’t a invention.
-It has been in use behind the scenes for a decade to record both the precise location and trajectory of pitches.
-It’s already used in all 30 Major League Baseball parks for analytics purposes and online and television broadcasts.
-If you’ve seen a Sunday Night Baseball game on ESPN, you’re familiar with Pitchf/x’s work.
-(A predecessor system by a now-defunct company, whose product was called PitchTrax, debuted as far back as 2002.)
+Pitchf/x isn’t an insertion.
+It has been used behind the scenes for a decade to record pitches’ precise location and trajectory.
+It’s alreaIt’ssed in all 30 Major League Baseball parks for analytics and online and television broadcasts.
+If you’ve seeyou’venday Night Baseball game on ESPN, you’re famyou’rewith Pitchf/x’sPitchf/predecessor system by a now-defunct company, whose product was called PitchTrax, which debuted as far back as 2002.)

 In many ways, Major League Baseball has historically been averse to adding technology.
 Unlike other sports that have embraced computers or cameras for scoring confirmation or play reviews, MLB instant replay only debuted in full during the 2014 season.
 But when it comes to utilizing a RoboUmp for something as integral to the game as pitcher-hitter interactions, technology must cope with uncertainty.
-Consider MLB’s inherently relative definition of the strike zone:
+Consider MLB’s inheMLB’sy relative definition of the strike zone:

 Umpires do their best, but they make mistakes.
-Heckling and coaches’ arguments wouldn’t be part of the game if they were perfect every time.
-For its part, Pitchf/x’s hardware defines a strike as any ball that touches the strike zone—which likely means that some players won’t like what they saw thrown at them.
-“I’m sure many people around baseball will be watching the debut of this new system to see how it goes,” Jacob Pomrenke, a producer at the Society for American Baseball Research, e-mailed Ars.
-“There will always be some kinks to work out and it will be intriguing to see how the players respond (especially to calls they don’t like!).
+Heckling and coaches’ coaches wouldn’t the game if they were always perfect.
+For its part, Pitchf/x’sPitchf/defines a strike as any ball that touches the strike zone—which likely means that some players won’t like won’t they see thrown at them.
+“I’m sure “I’m people around baseball will be watching the debut of this new system to see how it goes,” Jacob Po” Renke, a producer at the Society for American Baseball Research, emailed Ars.
+“There will” always be some kinks to work out, and it will be intriguing to see how the players respond (especially to calls they don’t like the idea of using an automated system to call balls and strikes has been discussed for years.
+It’ll finally have a real-life example to see how it works for the professional.
+However, many factors still would have to go into implementing this system at a major league or the affiliated minor-league level.
+This system is very dependent on precise technology, and even the Pitchf/x system that MLB has used for nearly a decade now continues to have hiccups and glitches that require human intervention.”